ursm/kernel-config/README.md

 ## Notes

 - On Gentoo, files placed in `/etc/kernel/config.d` are picked up by `sys-kernel/gentoo-kernel` on the next build/upgrade, influencing the final `.config`.
-- The generated files reflect the option families present in the currently running kernel.
+- The generated files reflect the option families present in the selected source `.config` (enabled, modular, or already disabled are all normalized).
 If you change kernels, re-run `make` to refresh.
 - `install` depends on `all`, so `make install` will always generate before copying.
 - `clean` removes only the generated `00-*.config` files, preserving your curated files.
 - `10-x86.config` is copied only when `uname -m` is `x86_64` or `i?86`.